karenpayneoregon/vs-documentation/SqlStatements.md

     """;
 ```

-To try out the raw string literals, create a console project named DemoApp targetting .NET 7.0 and replace Program.cs with the following code.
+:bulb: To try out the raw string literals, create a console project named DemoApp targetting .NET 7.0 and replace Program.cs with the following code.

 ```csharp
 namespace DemoApp;